Our Teams

 Water is also powerful - picture: glaciers, water falls, or landslides.
 Our Teams try to channel this kind of raw water power, as collective people power, coming together from across the country to collaborate on behalf of the waters.

-Teams are collaborative forums where OLW Network members drive action on a shared water goal, related to one or more of the impact measures in the Shared Measurement System
+Teams are collaborative forums where OLW Network members drive action towards our shared goal of all waters in Canada in good health.
+They may work on one or more of the impact measures in the Shared Measurement System or join forces to improve another aspect of water health they hold in common.

-3. The Canadian Coalition for Healthy Waters convenes groups committed to advocating for federal government leadership around freshwater policy.
+The Canadian Coalition for Healthy Waters convenes groups committed to advocating for federal government leadership and influencing federal water policy.

 How We Fund Teams

 We know that a consistent limiting factor for collective action is access to funding.
 We also recognize that collaborations take time.
 They are long-term processes, often undefined at the outset, that take various forms and approaches on their path to driving change.
-As conveners we not only facilitate collaborations, we also fund them, in order to provide the conditions for their emergence and continuation over time.
+As conveners we not only facilitate collaborations but we also fund them once they’re in existence to ensure their continuation over time.

 Our Innovative Collaborative Funding Model